 date The month and date su(1M) was executed. date is displayed in the form mm/dd where mm is the month number and dd is the day number in the month.

-The time su(1M) was executed. time is displayed in the form
+time The time su(1M) was executed. time is displayed in the form is the minute number.

 HH/MM where HH is the hour number (24 hour system) and MM